 Avocado contains two phytochemicals called lutein and zeaxanthin.
 These antioxidants are important for eye health as they help protect your eyes from UV damage and reduce the risk of cataracts and macular degeneration (6).

-In addition, the mono-unsaturated fats in avocados encourage the absorption of beta carotene, a fat-soluble nutrient that is important for eye health (6).
+In addition, the mono-unsaturated fats in avocados encourage the absorption of beta carotene, a fat-soluble nutrient that is converted to vitamin A, which is also important for eye health (6).

 Bone Health Benefits